zlatanpham/prompt-mcp-app/memory-bank/progress.md

 - The main project page (`src/app/(protected)/project/[projectId]/page.tsx`) correctly imports and uses the `Tool` component.
 - The `Tool` component (`src/app/(protected)/project/[projectId]/_components/prompt.tsx`), `ManualToolDialog` (`src/app/(protected)/project/[projectId]/_components/manual-prompt-dialog.tsx`), and `ToolCard` (`src/app/(protected)/project/[projectId]/_components/prompt-card.tsx`) have all been updated to use the `Tool` model and reflect the new terminology.
 - The `.clinerules` for self-improvement and coding standards have been updated to incorporate learnings from this task.
+- The project list now correctly updates after a new project is created.
+- Projects can be deleted from the project list page with a confirmation dialog.
+- Projects can be edited from the project list page using a shared form component.
+- The project edit form has been extracted into a reusable component (`src/components/project-form.tsx`) and is used on both the project list and detail pages.

 ## What's Left to Build